baichuanzhou/baichuanzhou.github.io/_projects/intuitive-classification.md

         LayerNorm Demo
     </div>
 </div>
 After setting the activation function to "Linear" (identity function in my implementation), all other layers except softmax can only shift and rescale input distribution.
-Only LayerNorm was able to "extract" the orange dots, and transform distribution in such a way that it became linear separable.
+However, LayerNorm was able to "extract" the orange dots, and transform distribution in such a way that it became linear separable for later layers.

 ### BatchNorm does not behave this way.